amcrae/cazgi-IBM-Watson-NLU-Project/README.md

 # IBM/Coursera "Developing Cloud Apps with Node.js and React"
 ## Week 5 Final Project

-Author: Andrew McRae
+Author: Andrew McRae.

 ### Status
-Work in progress.
+Code finished, doing deployment.

 1. Watson service created, but the screenshots are not in the repo.
 None of documentation tells you what to do with these screenshots until you have done everything and get to step 5 which the the peer review submission.
 I almost made the mistake of adding the screenshots to the repository, but I looked ahead to step 6 "Peer graded assignment" and it has a form with two file upload slots for the screenshots.
 2. Part A finished.
 3. Part B finished.